materials-science/aiida-shengbte/docs/source/tutorials/qe_shengbte.rst

 .. _qe_shengbte:

 ===================================================
-Shengbte Calculation with QE Interface
+ShengBTE Calculation with QE Interface
 ===================================================

-This page can contain a tutorial for `ShengbteQEWorkChain`.
+This page can contain a tutorial for `ShengBTEQEWorkChain`.
 It will use `QE`_ to calculate ``FORCE CONSTANTS`` and other parameters `ShengBTE`_ requires.

-ShengbteQEWorkChain
+ShengBTEQEWorkChain
 +++++++++++++++++++

 Under developing.